-You can only imagine when I was able to process words, it truly was a miracle.
+You can only imagine when I was able to process words, it truly felt like it was a miracle.
 But with all the errors that could potentially go wrong in the body, I will still stand by the claim that it is a miracle in your life as well.

 As James, the brother of Jesus had said,

 “Every perfect gift comes from the Father of lights, who does not change like shifting shadows.”

 May we see the gifts of our Father of lights daily.
 Even if they’re in the smallest nightlight proportions.